 We would like to appoint up to 3-5 fellows supporting their travel and subsistence up to £5000.
 Visitors should be present in Swansea for 2-4 months between August 2021 and July 2022.
 To promote an inclusive, diverse fellowship we welcome “digital” fellows who will interact with our community remotely.
 Proposals should clearly state how the proposed Fellow will promote new thinking, disrupt us positively and connect widely across our community.
 Fellows will be expected to give one publicly accessible lecture during their time with us and also connect with other Welsh HEIs.

-We aim to fund up to 3 proposal (up to £5000 each) for short focussed research programmes (up to 12 months) aimed at delivering insights, results, demonstrations that have value in themselves and platform further fundable collaborations.
+We aim to fund up to 3 proposals (up to £5000 each) for short focussed research programmes (up to 12 months) aimed at delivering insights, results, demonstrations that have value in themselves and platform further fundable collaborations.
 Funding can support fully costed researcher staff time (normally Post-Doctoral Research Assistants), consumables, equipment, travel and subsistence, networking events, workshops etc. Resources will be available from August 2021 and must be spent before end of July 2022.

-We are seeking proposal for up to 3 extended-programme work (24 months) that will enable proposer teams to fix their eyes on - and define - an adventurous, disruptive agenda only possible through MASI.
+We are seeking proposals for up to 3 extended-programme activities (24 months) that will enable proposer teams to fix their eyes on - and define - an adventurous, disruptive agenda only possible through MASI.
 The work will enable credible teams to understand their strengths, project competencies internally and externally and to become sustainable.
 Summiteers should aim to “peak” within this the 24 month period through large-scale external bid submission.
 Each Summit Activity can request up to £15,000 in FY2021/22 and another £15,000 in FY2022/23.

 Funding can support fully costed researcher staff time (normally Post-Doctoral Research Assistants), consumables, equipment, travel and subsistence, networking events, workshops etc. Resources will be available from August 2021 for the first year of the programme and must be spent before end of July 2022.